 - Guidelines – Details what you don’t want the project to be (Acceptable tone and look; mandatory elements, etc.)

 Using this more general description (objective, preferences, and guidelines) opens up the concept to how a strategic brief can be used to launch non-communications efforts with greater clarity and better input for project teams.

-Is your organization using a strategic creative brief for communications efforts?
+Is your organization effectively using a strategic creative brief?

 What types of additional benefits do you find if your organization is using them?
 And if you’ve stopped using them, how do you view reintroducing them into your communications process? - Mike Brown